How to grow coriander

 You can also grow it in 15-30cm pots, sowing a few seeds in each every 6-8 weeks to have a constant supply of fresh leaves throughout the year.

 Young plants are usually available from garden centres in spring and summer too.
-Plant these out or pot them up into slightly larger pots.
+You can plant these out or pot them up into slightly larger pots.

 When sowing outdoors, thin seedlings out to 5-7.5cm apart.
 If you specifically want to grow it to collect its seeds, grow at 20-25cm apart.